 Vetting a Creator Before a Collab (So Their History Isn't Yours)

-Think of Devon, a creator with a loyal mid-sized audience who's just been offered a collab by someone a bit bigger.
-A joint video, mutual shout-outs, a shared audience boost for both — the kind of deal that can level up a channel.
-It feels like pure upside.
-But a collab isn't a transaction that ends when the video posts; it's a public endorsement.
-You're telling your audience "this person is one of us," and the internet has a long memory for who stood next to whom.
+A collab looks like pure upside from the moment the offer lands — a joint video with someone a notch bigger, mutual shout-outs, two audiences introduced to each other in an afternoon, the kind of deal that can level up a whole channel.
+The catch is that a collab isn't a transaction that ends when the video posts.
+It's a public endorsement.
+You're telling your audience "this person is one of us," and the internet keeps a long memory for who stood next to whom.

 When you collab, you inherit each other's baggage.
 If it later comes out that the other creator has a history of hate speech or conspiracy posting, the clip of the two of you laughing together gets recirculated with your face in the thumbnail.
 The "guilt by association" pile-on doesn't check who started it.
 That's why a quick look before you film is worth far more than a long apology after.